 Eating at an Italian restaurant can be a minefield for anyone trying to watch their calories or eat healthy food.
-Many of the items on the menu are rich foods, either smothered in creamy sauce or gooey cheese, and high in fat, carbs, sodium, and calories.
+Many of the items on the menu are rich foods, smothered in either creamy sauce or gooey cheese, and they're high in fat, carbs, sodium and calories.

-To make matters worse, the serving sizes are often huge, and many restaurants offer extas like unlimited bread sticks before your meal (which can be hard to resist).
+To make matters worse, the serving sizes are often huge, and many restaurants offer extras like unlimited breadsticks before your meal (which can be hard to resist).